ATTPC/daqdoc/source/taking_data.rst

 ..  note::

     Once the NARVAL subsystems initialize, an :command:`xterm` window for each one will pop up on the screen.
 These can be minimized, but they must be left open.
-Also note that these are running on the Mac Minis, but are being shown on the control computer due to X forwarding.

 Once initialization has finished, everything should show a "Ready" state (teal).